 The museum isn’t huge, so it doesn’t take particularly long to tour, but it does have a healthy amount of information inside it, so it’s an excellent history lesson for military buffs and anyone who wants to know more about the history of aircraft in the United States.

-More than 80 aircraft are on display outside the museum and include an Aero Commander U-9A, a Boeing B-29A Superfortress, and a Lockheed SR-71A Blackbird.
+More than 80 aircraft are on display outside the museum and including an Aero Commander U-9A, a Boeing B-29A Superfortress, and a Lockheed SR-71A Blackbird.

 Inside the museum, visitors can see a replica of the Wright Flyer and a section from a Boeing B-47 cockpit, which was part of the set for the 1955 Jimmy Stewart Film “Strategic Air Command.”